JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Networking.md

     - This will allow private traffic to flow between VPCs.

+### CIDR Notation
+Classless Interdomain Routing (CIDR) is a notation for specifying a range of IP addresses.
+It consists of a network address for identifying a subnet and a network mask.
+Example:
+- 10.0.0.0 - 10.255.255.255 (/8)
+- 172.16.0.0 - 172.31.255.255 (/12)
+- 192.168.0.0 - 192.168.255.255 (/16)

+The network mask is a number of bits from the start of the IP address that denote the network host.
+Every bit that is not masked represents the total node capacity of the network.

+The CIDR expression `0.0.0.0/0` denotes a network with hosts with IP addresses 0.0.0.0 - 255.255.255.255, whereas the expression `0.0.0.0/16` denotes a network with hosts with IP addresses 0.0.0.0 - 0.0.255.255.

 ### Deploy Compute Engine with a Custom Network

 *Using Cloud Console*